Super Simple Baby Blanket

 Well, my 3rd child got really attached to the silky feel of this.
 I realized the downfall of using a slip when we were sitting in church and my husband was bouncing this fussy child of ours.
 He stood up to help her fall asleep and after a moment whispered “hey, did you bring the slip?”
 Yes.
 Yes I had in fact brought that unmentionable piece of clothing that I then passed over to him.
 After snuggling in, my child promptly fell asleep.

-The next day, I made her some silky blankies of her own to avoid further embarrassment of ‘airing my dirty laundry’ to our church congregation.
+The next day, I made her some silky blankies of her own to avoid further embarrassment of ‘airing my laundry’ to our church congregation.

 Benefits of a Mini Blankie